xMortall/Bingo/README.md

 # Bingo
-Work is a bingo based on the recommendations of my teacher Paulo Leite
+Work is a bingo based on the recommendations of our teacher Paulo Leite